 WHO SHOULD BE BAPTIZED?

 Everyone who believes in Jesus desires to commit to him publicly (Acts 2:41, Acts 8:12, Acts 18:8).
 At Crossroads, we know that many people were sprinkled or confirmed in other church traditions.
-This is most often a decision made by a person’s parents when an individual is an infant or young child.
+This is often a decision made by a person’s parents when an individual is an infant or young child.
 If you’ve been sprinkled or confirmed and are considering immersion baptism, you aren’t alone.
 This decision does not negate the choice your parents made.
-Rather it confirms their desire as you choose to make a commitment to God on your own.
+Rather, it confirms their desire as you commit to God on your own.
 In the New Testament, baptism is always connected to a person’s personal faith in Jesus.
 Baptism is a decision every person needs to make for himself or herself.
-If this is something you have further questions about, we urge you to talk with a minister or Elder at Crossroads.
+If you have further questions about this, we urge you to talk with a minister or Elder at Crossroads.

 While we do not practice baptizing children, we do have a practice at Crossroads where parents can make a public declaration of intent before God and their church community to raise their child in the faith until the child is old enough to make his or her own personal commitment to Jesus.
 We call this Child Dedication, and it occurs a few times a year.
 If you are interested in participating in Child Dedication, please talk with one of our Family Ministers.